petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-templates/using-taglibs-in-web-content-templates.md

 - Liferay SaaS
 uuid: eccdd0ca-296f-46eb-a737-fe3100650be6
 ---
-# Using Taglibs in Templates
+# Using Taglibs in Web Content Templates

 Liferay's taglibs are accessible when developing templates in FreeMarker.
 There is no need to instantiate these taglibs within your FreeMarker template; they're already provided for you automatically.
 You can access these taglibs by indicating the Tag Library Descriptor's (TLD) file name with underscores.